Executive Summary

 Why APAP + Eugene Carr

 The Arts-Technology Investment Initiative succeeds because it combines two things that don't exist anywhere else: APAP's unparalleled access to the arts sector, and Eugene Carr's proven track record building, scaling, and exiting arts technology companies.
-Neither works as well without the other.
+Each works well unilaterally, but create immense impact in partnership.

 Reach